gholste/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a recent graduate of Kenyon College applying to Ph.D. programs in computer science, electrical engineering, and biomedical informatics for Fall 2021 enrollment.
-My interests broadly span **medical image analysis**, **computer vision**, **deep learning**, and **automated diagnostics**.
-Currently, I am a post-baccalaureate researcher with the [Medical Imaging and Data Integration (MIDI) Lab](https://www.midilab.org/) at Michigan State University working on multimodal approaches to breast cancer classification and rib fracture detection.
+I am an incoming Ph.D. student in Electrical Engineering at The University of Texas at Austin.
+I will be joining the [**V**isual **I**nformatics @ U**T** **A**ustin (VITA)](https://vita-group.github.io/index.html) group under the supervision of [Atlas Wang](https://spark.adobe.com/page/CAdrFMJ9QeI2y/) to work on computer vision problems with applications in medicine.
+Previously, I have worked with the [Medical Imaging and Data Integration (MIDI) Lab](https://www.midilab.org/) at Michigan State University under Adam Alessio on multimodal learning for breast cancer prediction and pediatrib rib fracture detection.